Since February is Black History Month and American Heart Month, I thought writing an article commemorating both is appropriate.

 After earning his medical degree in 1883, he became one of Chicago’s first black physicians.
 This was a considerable accomplishment for a black man during the post-Civil War era.

-Dr. Williams is called “the father of black surgery” and is most remembered for the open-heart surgery he performed on July 9, 1893, in Chicago.
+Dr. Williams is called “the father of black surgery” and is most remembered for the open-heart he performed on July 9, 1893, in Chicago.

 A man had suffered a serious stab wound close to his heart in an area called the pericardium.
-The pericardium is multi-layered tissue that surrounds the heart and the adjacent large blood vessels.
+The is multi-layered tissue that surrounds the heart and the adjacent large blood vessels.

 Using his cardinal skills, Dr. Williams repaired the injury and saved the man’s life.
 While being a major medical milestone, it was also only the second successful surgery of its kind, performed in the United States.